Suspend 2023 elections, install interim government after Buhari’s tenure – Afe Babalola - Newsdiaryonline

 The professional associations could be the Nigeria Medical Association, Nigeria Bar Association, Nigeria Labour Congress, Nigeria Union of Journalists, Academic Staff Union of Universities and Civil Society Organisations.

-The elder statesman noted that such delegates should be elected on zero party basis.
+The elder statesman noted that such delegates should be elected on zero party bases.

 He said it was regrettable that the current 1999 Constitution, foisted on Nigerians by the military was no longer in tune with realities of the day.